This article will go in-depth into exploring the root cause of depression, the purpose of depression, and how to overcome depression.

 When they finish these activities depression finds them again because they didn’t respond to depression appropriately.

-Also, using medications is an ineffective way to curb depression because it does nothing to address the underlying cause of depression.
+Also, using medications is a risk way to curb depression because it does nothing to address the underlying cause of depression.
+They’re like a short-term fix, a temporary bandage.

 The only way to ease depression and to kill it is to respond to your mind’s signals instead of ignoring them.
 We can respond to depression by first acknowledging our feelings, identifying the real reason that is making us depressed and then: